 On August 14, 2020, an arbitrator for the American Arbitration Association issued an Interim Award for the firm’s client, for over $376,000.
-The arbitrator may add up to another $55,000 in attorney fees and costs to the award in the next 30 days.
-The firm’s client is a former VP for Revolution Insurance Technologies, Inc., […]Read More
+The arbitrator subsequently increased the award to over $425,000 for attorney fees and costs.
+The firm’s client is a former VP for Revolution Insurance Technologies, Inc., an Austin-based insurance tech company.
+Then-company president […]Read More

 An offer letter typically shows the general terms of employment – pay, benefits, perhaps a bonus or commission plan, and a start date.
 A typical offer letter will also remind the employee that they are still an at-will employee, subject to termination at any time.
 But even if it doesn’t, you’re still an at-will employee.
 A promise to be employed for a specific length of time has to be explicitly stated – otherwise you are at-will by default.

-A “Contract for Employment” or “Employment Contract” is typically something with more extensive terms, language, and details, and – this is important – promises you that you WILL be employed for a certain length of time.
+A “Contract for Employment” or “Employment Contract” is typically something with more extensive terms, language, and details, and – this is important – promises you that you WILL be employed for a certain length of time, or that you can only be terminated under certain circumstances.
 Employment Contracts will often state that you can only be terminated for cause, or something to that effect, and won’t describe you as an at-will employee.
 They usually begin with some language such as “This Agreement is entered into between Employee and Employer on this date…”

 So typically, the promises in the offer letter are only enforceable if you’ve already performed what is required.
 If the offer letter says that you will get 15% of your closed sales as a commission, with no other terms stated, then you are typically owed 15% of your closed sales already completed, before the employer perhaps changes the plan.
 But again, the employer can change or even eliminate the commission promise for future sales at any time.
 It doesn’t mean they will – I don’t want to turn you paranoid – but it just means that under the law, they can.